Latest online version of the Criteria

 BloodSTAR is now effective in all states except NSW.

-BloodSTAR is now effective in Northern Territory, South Australia, Queensland, Tasmania and Victoria from 26 September.
+BloodSTAR is now effective in Northern Territory, South Australia, Queensland, Tasmania, Victoria and Australian Capital Territory from 24 October.
 Please follow the link below to access BloodSTAR to request Immunoglobulin products.

 - Authorisation Request forms (IVIg forms and SCIg forms) must be completed for each patient.
 The forms are two pages and both pages need to be completed and submitted to the Authoriser for assessment.

 - Prescriber Acknowledgement and Confirmation is required to confirm that the patient has provided their explicit written or oral consent to:

 - treatment access conditions and the provision of information to support authorisation and continuing therapy,

 - the nature of ongoing monitoring and review of treatment clinical benefit and that access to product will cease if response to treatment does not demonstrate an adequate clinical benefit, and

 - the collection, retention and use of personal sensitive data for the purposes of authorisation for initial and ongoing therapy, in accordance with the introduction of the Australian Privacy Principles.